-Symptoms of Depression in a Father
+Symptoms of Depression in Fathers

 Each individual reacts to depression differently.
 Depression and anxiety tend to look different between mothers and fathers, partially due to cultural pressures that make it harder for some men to acknowledge and express their feelings.
-Some common symptoms of a depressed dad include acting frustrated or irritable, getting stressed easily and becoming tired quicker than normal.
+Some common symptoms of a depressed dad include acting frustrated or irritable, getting stressed easily, and becoming tired quicker than normal.

 My Dad is Depressed: How to Help a Depressed Parent